 - Costs associated with real estate taxes or maintenance of the home’s structural integrity

 - The costs of any appraisal for the refinancing or extension of your loan

 At the end of your loan, you may be charged a termination or maturity fee.
 This would include the costs associated with arranging for the sale or foreclosure of the property, from advertising costs to broker’s fees.

 When and how is the reverse mortgage loan repaid?

 While you continue you living in your home, you are typically not required to make payments toward the principal or interest.
 However, there are some noteworthy exceptions to be aware of.

-- If you have a “tenure” loan, it will mature upon the death of the last surviving borrower, or when the borrower sells the home or fails to live in it for 12 months in a row.
+- If you have a “tenure” loan, it will mature upon the death of the last surviving borrower.
+Alternatively, it will mature when the borrower sells the home or fails to live in it for 12 months in a row.

-- If you make a change that the lender decides could affect the security of your loan–such as changing your zoning classification or adding a new owner to the title–you may have to repay the loan.
+- If you make a change that the lender decides could affect the security of your loan.
+Such changes would include modifying your zoning classification or adding a new owner to the title.
+In these cases, you may have to repay the loan.

 - If you fail to pay your property taxes or insurance premiums, or if you do not adequately maintain the property, lenders can opt to reduce your loan advances in order to cover these costs.

 At the end of the loan, the amount you owe will be calculated by adding the total amount borrowed (including any amounts used to pay fees or costs) plus any interest accrued.
 If you sell the house, you can use the money you make in the sale to repay the loan.
 In the case that the value of the home is more than the balance of the loan, you or your heirs will get to keep the remainder of the money earned in the sale of the home.
 Otherwise, the homeowner (or their heirs) can repay the loan or take out a new forward mortgage on the home.